 According to a blog article written by the Pediatric’s Associates of Franklin, boys model their relationships after their father’s character.
 Boys seek approval from their fathers from a very young age, the article stated.
 If a father is caring and treats people with respect, the article stated, boys will grow up much the same.

-My son is now so impressionable and aware to know what websites I am working on in my spare time.
+My son is impressionable and aware.
+He knows what websites I am working on in my spare time.
 It also means he sees how much beer I drink or how much junk food I eat.
 He sees all the good and bad I do as a father.

 He notices other things too.

-Besides the Football Fan’s Diet, I have a novel that is a work in progress.
+Besides the Football Fan’s Diet, I have a novel that is a work in progress—The Midas Protocol.
 My son notices that.
 He likes to write in a journal everyday and has made pictures for scenes I have described to him in my sci-fi book.
 Essentially, he is absorbing and commenting on everything I am doing as a father.
-How could it not be the same when it comes to my health?

 Dad’s matter a whole lot

 Another article on the subject states that it is impossible to over-estimate the importance of dad.
-According to the article, girls who have good relationships with their fathers tend to do better in math, and boys who have actively involved fathers tend to have better grades and perform better on achievement tests.
+Accordingly, girls who have good relationships with their fathers tend to do better in math, and boys who have actively involved fathers tend to have better grades and perform better on achievement tests.
 Well-bonded boys develop securely with a stable and sustained sense of self, the article stated.
-Certainly then, what this boy sees me eat, will likely influence what he likes to eat.
+Certainly then, what my boy sees me eat, will likely influence what he likes to eat—and that can be scary.

 What it all means?